How to Easily Live an Untrackable Life

 Complex Talk About Permissions

-An app that wishes to do harm to your computer may need to have write access to certain things, but any app that wishes to spy neither requires root nor requires to write permissions and basically, every file on your system is given read permission.
+An app that wishes to harm your computer may need to have write access to certain things, but any app that wishes to spy neither requires root nor requires to write permissions, and basically, every file on your system is given read permission.
 While many distributions fix this issue, Linux on its own allows any program, root or not, to have full read access to the entire system memory.
-Your discord tokens, your sessions on various websites, all of this secure data can be read and leaked by any application, with or without root.
+Your discord tokens, your sessions on various websites, and all of this secure data can be read and leaked by any application, with or without root.

 Besides that, the data that should be kept private is not the data that is kept in different locations on the system.
 It’s the data that’s stored in your home directory.
 Any program that you run has full access to everything within that directory.
 Furthermore, by default, Linux allows anyone who wishes to read anyone’s home directory full read access.
 This can’t be changed unless you manually change it yourself.
 You will also need to change your umask to do likewise with other files in the future.
 This means that in both a single-user and multi-user way of thinking, Linux is terrible.